Arogya Sakhi: A Lifeline for Mothers and Children

 Filming with Empathy

-We began quietly – watching, listening, letting people speak in their own time.
+We began quietly by watching, listening, letting people speak in their own time.
 Mothers like Dipali Wad shared what life used to be like: “We’d leave for the hospital in the morning and return only in the evening.
 It was far.
 There were barely any vehicles.
 The Arogya Sakhi would come to check my baby every month.
 She showed me how to breastfeed, how to hold my child.
 Now, my baby is healthy.”

-We followed the Arogya Sakhis – Narmada, Kamal, and Manisha – as they visited homes, checked vital signs, and offered advice to pregnant women and new mothers.
+We followed the Arogya Sakhis – Narmada, Kamal, and Manisha, as they visited homes, checked vital signs, and offered advice to pregnant women and new mothers.

 Kamal’s voice still stays with us.
 “I once checked a woman’s pressure.
 It was 180/100.
 If I hadn’t been there, something terrible could’ve happened.”